 There is so much to do in this area, especially with kids.
 Take a ride on the Essex Steam Train, enjoy a fall foliage cruise on the Connecticut River, visit the bizarre and historic Gillette Castle, explore local lighthouses on a harbor cruise from New London, and stroll along the Niantic Boardwalk.

 Day 3: Mystic, CT

-Before heading over to Newport, spend a day at the nearby Mystic Aquarium and go back in time at the Historic Mystic Seaport.
+On your next day, head over to nearby Mystic, Connecticut.
+You can spend the morning at the Mystic Aquarium and go back in time at the Historic Mystic Seaport.
 This is a great opportunity to learn about the fishing heritage in this area.
 You may want to stop for lunch at the popular Mystic Pizza, although I prefer the cool vibes of Engine Room.
 Nearby, wine aficionados will enjoy a tasting and picnic at Jonathan Edwards Winery in nearby Stonington, CT.